PRACTICE AREASIntellectual Property Litigation

 - Austin Intellectual Property American Inn of Court

 Parity Networks LLC v.
-Nokia Solutions and Networks US, LLC (E.D.
+Nokia Solutions and Networks US, LLC, et al. (E.D.
 Tex.)

 No Magic, Inc. v.
 Thales E-Security, Inc. (E.D.
 Tex.)